Organizations of the Dune universe: Bene Tleilax

-The Bene Tleilax, also called Tleilaxu /tleɪˈlæksuː/, are an extremely xenophobic and isolationist society in the Dune universe.
+The Bene Tleilax, (adjective for its adherents or creations: Tleilaxu) /tleɪˈlæksuː/, are an extremely xenophobic and isolationist society in the Dune universe.
 Genetic manipulators who traffic in biological products such as artificial eyes, gholas, and "twisted" Mentats, the Tleilaxu are a major power in the Imperium.
 The race is ruled by a small council of Tleilaxu Masters, whose genetically engineered Face Dancer servants have the ability to mimic any human.
 The Masters themselves possess a bland and diminutive appearance intended to cause other races to underestimate them.
 In Heretics of Dune (1984), it is revealed that they are a secret totalitarian theocracy, ultimately seeking domination of the universe.
 Despite their influence, the Bene Tleilax are universally distrusted and inspire disgust because their products, though desirable, push the moral limits of what humanity at large considers acceptable and can involve extensive physiological and physical manipulation of human life.

-Tleilaxu Masters are the leaders and real minds of the Bene Tleilax.
-After Dune Messiah (1969), they have the ability to regain their genetic memory with ease, allowing them to live forever, using their axlotl tanks to create gholas of themselves.
+After Dune Messiah (1969), the Tleilaxu have the ability to regain their genetic memory with ease, allowing them to live forever, using their axlotl tanks to create gholas of themselves.
 In Heretics of Dune, it is noted that Tleilaxu sperm "does not carry forward in a straight genetic fashion ...
 Gaps occur", and that they are "naturally immune to an Ixian Probe", an interrogation device which normally can extract information even from the dead.
 The Tleilaxu are described as short, dwarf-like characters with gray skin, hair and eyes, elfin features, and pointy teeth.
 Masters control their creations by forcing them into a hypnotic state with a predefined, implanted sound (often a specific humming or whistling noise).
 In Dune Messiah, the Tleilaxu dwarf Bijaz controls the ghola Hayt through a specific humming intonation that renders Hayt open to implanted commands.
 In Heretics of Dune, the Master Waff attempts to control his perfectly mimicked Face Dancer copy of High Priest Hedley Tuek with a humming language, but fails due to the copy's complete assimilation into its new form.